MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 :::image type="content" source="../media/mesh-event-producer-guide/Environment-editor-Customization.gif" alt-text="Gif of customizing event in the Mesh app":::

 The power of Mesh really becomes clear when you customize your event by adding artifacts to your environment prior to the meeting start time.
 Add text, video players, or a screenshare screen that can be controlled during your run-of-show to engage and wow attendees.
-These customizations can then be saved as in an event template for anyone in the organization to reuse.
+These customizations can then be saved as in a Template for anyone in the organization to reuse.

 > [!div class="nextstepaction"]
 > [Customize your event](customize-event.md)